Phil Gould (rugby league)

 Phillip Ronald Gould AM (born 24 January 1958), also nicknamed "Gus", is an Australian rugby league broadcaster, journalist, administrator and formerly a player and coach.
-He works as the General Manager of Football for the Canterbury-Bankstown Bulldogs in the NRL.
+He works as the General Manager of Football for the Canterbury-Bankstown Bulldogs in the National Rugby League (NRL).

 Background

 Gould was born in Sydney, New South Wales in January 1958.
 He played junior rugby league with Wentworthville Magpies.

 Playing career

 Graded by Penrith in 1976, he spent two years in the lower grades, before becoming a regular first-grader in 1979.
 Following the retirement of Penrith's British import star Mike Stephenson, Gould was selected as captain of the Panthers at the age of 20, becoming the youngest New South Wales Rugby League premiership captain since Dave Brown led Easts in the 1930s.
 The 1979 season marked the beginning of injury troubles for Gould which ultimately kept him on the sidelines for most of 1980 and which recurred later in his career.
 Specifically Gould suffered an eye injury which posed a risk of separation of the retina.

 Gould moved to Newtown in 1981, where Warren Ryan was still honing his innovative coaching approach that transformed the way that top-grade rugby league was played in Australia throughout the next decade.
 After being also-rans for many years, a turnaround was achieved when Newtown made the 1981 Grand Final against Parramatta, though losing 20–11.

 Gould signed with Canterbury in 1983 under Ted Glossop, losing in the final to Parramatta 18–4.
 By now Gould had become regarded as an astute ball-playing forward.
 Years of playing "smart" to avoid further eye damage had tuned his ball distribution and organising skills.
 In 1984, under Warren Ryan at Canterbury, Gould was expected to be selected for City Firsts.
-However, he broke his ankle the afternoon before the selections were announced and didn't get back to first grade before season's end, taking no part in the club's 6–4 Grand Final win over Parramatta.
+However, he broke his ankle the afternoon before the selections were announced and did not get back to first grade before season's end, taking no part in the club's 6–4 Grand Final win over Parramatta.

 Injuries also took a toll on Gould's 1985 season with Canterbury.
 He played only 14 first-grade games that year and captained the reserve-grade side into the semi-finals.

 After leaving Canterbury at the end of that season, Gould played the final year of his career with South Sydney in 1986, taking the field in 23 first-grade games.
 It was a springboard to his coaching career as Souths coach George Piggins – himself in his inaugural coaching year – welcomed Gould's opinion and insight on tactics and encouraged Gould to take a leadership role.
 Souths finished as runner-up in the minor premiership and Piggins was awarded Dally M coach of the year.

 Overall, in his playing career, Gould made 103 first-grade appearances across four clubs.

-Post-retirement weight gain led to the nickname 'Gus' due to the resemblance to the Mr Squiggle character.